Spot Trading vs Leverage Trading: What Is The Difference?

 First, let’s pinpoint exactly what each of these trading styles means, and then we’ll compare them to see exactly how they are separated.
 After reading this article, you’ll have a basic understanding of both concepts and you’ll be able to choose which one suits you best.

-I want to start by saying that leverage trading is increasing in popularity every year and it only makes sense to learn the difference between how the spot market and the leveraged market work.
+I want to start by saying that this style of trading is increasing in popularity every year and it only makes sense to learn the difference between how the spot market and the leveraged market work.

 Usually, traders and investors will smaller accounts tend to lean towards leverage trading as they benefit from increased buying power.